meryemrhemimet/Data_warehouse_project/README.md

 # Data_warehouse_project
+Welcome!
+This is my end-to-end SQL Server data warehouse project — raw data in, clean insights out.
+Explore the architecture, the pipelines, and the SQL behind it all.

-#About This Project
+# About This Project
-This project is a full, hands-on build of a modern data warehouse using SQL Server — designed to show, end-to-end, how raw operational data becomes trustworthy, query-ready analytics.
+This project is a full, hands-on build of a modern data warehouse using SQL Server designed to showv how raw operational data becomes trustworthy, query-ready analytics.

 It simulates a real business scenario: two independent source systems — a CRM and an ERP — each exporting their own CSV files, with their own quirks, inconsistencies, and gaps.
 The job of this project is to take that raw, disconnected data and turn it into a single, unified model that analysts and stakeholders can actually query with confidence.

 It's built as a portfolio-grade demonstration of core data engineering skills: architecture design, ETL development, data modeling, data quality testing, and SQL-based analytics.

-🏛️ The Architecture: Medallion (Bronze → Silver → Gold)
+# The Architecture: Medallion (Bronze → Silver → Gold)
 <img width="1402" height="807" alt="Diagramme sans nom drawio (6)" src="https://github.com/user-attachments/assets/e329f9cc-7024-4e88-bba1-c501e71f8f55" />